 Since then, the British Council accredited school has grown significantly, attracting students from all over the world to come and study at its renowned facilities in Cardiff.

-Today, exports account for 95% of Celtic’s trade and the company has expanded to also offer online and hybrid courses, as well as in country teaching and teacher development programmes – diversification that has helped it to remain resilient throughout the pandemic.
+Today, exports account for 95% of Celtic’s trade and the company has expanded to also offer online and hybrid courses, as well as in country teaching and teacher development programmes – diversification that has helped it to remain resilient.

-Over the past three years, Celtic has landed four major new contracts across Europe, Africa and Asia, which it sees as key to helping propel it back to pre-pandemic levels.
-Most recently, it has been awarded two remote teaching contracts with Kuwait and Vietnam where it will deliver online sessions with national in-country partners to support English teacher development.
+In recent years, Celtic has landed four major new contracts across Europe, Africa and Asia, which it sees as key to helping propel it back to pre-pandemic levels.
+These include two remote teaching contracts with Kuwait and Vietnam to deliver online sessions with national in-country partners to support English teacher development.

 Exploring new overseas markets

-Following a challenging year, the academy is now looking to further increase its international presence and is focusing on Latin America, Japan and the Middle East as routes to business recovery and growth.
-The school has recruited staff in Japan and Brazil, and is exploring in-country teaching opportunities in Saudi Arabia in response to rising demand for English language teaching in the region.
+The academy is now looking to further increase its international presence by focusing on Latin America, Japan and the Middle East as routes to business recovery and growth.
+The school has recruited staff in Japan, Jordan and Brazil, and is exploring in-country teaching opportunities in Saudi Arabia in response to rising demand for English language teaching in the region.
+Closer to home, Celtic English Academy already has overseas staff in Italy and Spain and works closely with local distributors across Europe, with over 300 overseas agents promoting the Academy to potential students in their respective regions.

 Shoko Doherty, CEO of Celtic English Academy said: “Exporting is central to us as a business.
 Working with students and teachers from a variety of nationalities, as well as our emphasis on being agile and adapting to changes, has helped us remain resilient as we are not reliant on one single market or region.”